Maximinodotpy/articles/004 - What is programming/_blog/article.md

-# What is Programming
+---
-**What is Programming: read about the answer or an attempt at it ...**
+name: 'What is Programming'

-as
+description: 'What is Programming: read about the answer or an attempt at it ...'

-This time we will look at the grander picture by answering what is programming.
+---

 This Article is pretty different from my other articles.
 This time we will look at the grander picture by answering what programming is.
 I will try to provide three kinds of answers;  What the Census (Internet People) says, What my school education says and what I say.
 You may have another opinion.